dartmouth-cs52/dartmouth-cs52.github.io/assignments/lab/react-notes/index.md

 * Add in authentication with Firebase Users.
 We haven't covered authentication but Firebase provides a [nice auth api](https://firebase.google.com/docs/auth/).
 * Allow users to sign-up and then create and manage multiple boards!
 Can show list of boards as dropdown or as a meta-board of clickable notes!
 * Live editing -- showing which user is editing which note!
+* Locking a note for others when one person is editing.
+* Column organization Kanban style.
+* Filtering.
 * Other!